What is Encryption?

 Also, consider the portability.
 If you travel and there are sensitive files on your laptop, the encryption program should allow you to put those files in a place that a casual or not so casual observer either can’t see them or doesn’t know they exist.
 This is known as Deniable Encryption.

-Choose an encryption program that uses known and proven encryption algorithms.
+Choose an encryption app that uses known and proven encryption algorithms.

 If your sensitive files consist of pictures, there are encryption programs with built in picture viewers.
 They are designed to allow the pictures to be viewed while the file itself stays encrypted.